-From Margaret on July 12th, 2011 in Kitchen Remodel
+From Dean Dowd on July 12, 2011 in Kitchen Remodel

 If you’ve said for years that you’ll have everyone over for Thanksgiving once you finish that kitchen remodel, I’ve got news for you: the time to start planning is now.

 Yes, the wonderful holiday centered on food, company and the kitchen may seem far away.
 But planning now affords you the time you need to find a contractor, sketch out a plan of attack, select your new kitchen fixtures and begin construction.

 And it lets you organize each step with much less stress than, say, cooking that eighteen-pound turkey and perfecting the bread pudding brandy sauce.

 If you haven’t found a contractor, start comparing bids before you do anything else.
 You may think you can’t afford much, but only a contractor can accurately price your renovation.

 Click here to learn just how much your remodel will cost.